| |

 |

-National Day (Oct.
-1); the Spring Festival (the Chinese lunar New Year's
+Year's Day (January 1); the Spring Festival (the Chinese lunar New Year's

-Day; see lunar calendar below), International Labour Day (May 1).
+Day; see immediately below), International Labour Day (May 1).
+A week's vacation is associated with each of the three major holidays (known

 as "golden weeks").
 Major holidays are occasions for family reunions and